joris-b/secret_santa/README.md

 ### Excel file

-The excel file uses mainly a tab *occurence* to count the number of times each person has offered to other people.
+The excel file uses mainly a tab *occurrence* to count the number of times each person has offered to other people.
 You can find a [template](./template.ods) to use as a start.

 The table is in the following format :